giampaolo/pyftpdlib/docs/api.rst

   .. data:: client_certfile

-    The path of the certificate to check the client certificate against.
-    When provided, only allowing clients with a valid certificate to connect to the server (default ``None``).
+    The path to a file which contains a certificate to be used to identify the client.
+If specified, only clients with a valid certificate are able to connect to the server (default ``None``).

      .. versionadded:: 1.5.3